xbgmsharp/postgsail/docs/README.md

 ### On-premise (self-hosted)

+This kind of deployment needs the [docker application](https://www.docker.com/) to be installed and running.
+Check this [tutorial](https://www.docker.com/101-tutorial).

+Docker run pre packaged application (aka images) which can be retrieved as sources (Dockerfile and resources) to build or already built from registries (private or public).

+PostgSail depends heavily on [PostgreSQL](https://www.postgresql.org/).
+Check this [tutorial](https://www.postgresql.org/docs/current/tutorial.html).

 #### pre-deploy configuration

 To get these running, copy `.env.example` and rename to `.env` then set the value accordingly.